 Direct-acting concrete pumps:

-These pumps are direct-acting, horizontal piston-type with semi-rotary valves.
+These pumps are direct-acting, horizontal piston pump with semi-rotary valves.

 The concrete moves in a series of impulses and the delivery pipe remain filled.